12 TikTok Food Influencers to Partner With in 2025

 best tiktok food influencers wishbonekitchen

 Meredith Hayden, @wishbonekitchen, began blogging her experiences as a private chef in the Hamptons and quickly became an internet sensation for her behind-the-scenes vlogs.
-She has 2.3M TikTok followers and has inspired other TikTok creators to share their content under the #privatechefhamptons hashtag.
+She has 2.3M TikTok followers and has inspired other creators to share their own content under the #privatechefhamptons hashtag.
 She has worked with reputable brands like Pringles, Netflix, Kerrygold, and Google.

 3. How.kev.eats